OlekSt/Fabike/README.md

 Design choices:
 * General guidelines are taken from the existing website www.fabike.it, and approved by the main designed of the company, Fabio Putzolu.
-* The overall strucutre of existing pages(www.fabik.it) will be re-created in this project, but will be coded from scratch, and all the non-existing pages/features will be added during the development of the project.
+* The overall structure of existing pages(www.fabik.it) will be re-created in this project, but will be coded from scratch, and all the non-existing pages/features will be added during the development of the project.

 Colors:
 * All the colors & color combination will be derived from the 4 main colors used for the frames/bikes: black, blue, yellow, & red.